Mary Barksdale: Life and career

 Lawes was born in 1920 to John Paul Hurston and Lula Mae Taylor, in Atlanta, Georgia.
 She attended Spelman College and migrated to the Springfield area in the 1940s.

 In 1952, she graduated from a Springfield area nursing school and became a licensed L.P.N.
 She was one of the first Black nurses to work for the Holyoke visiting nurses program and later Springfield Hospital.

 Community service

-Barksdale was a past President of the Jack and Jill Club of America, a national black mothers' organization.
+Barksdale was a past President of Jack and Jill of America, a national black mothers' organization.
 She was on the Board of Directors for both the Action for Equality and Achiever's Opportunity Corporations.
 She also received a certificate of excellence from Harvard University for her work in gerontology.
 She, along with her late husband, Abraham Barksdale, was instrumental in the founding of the D. Edward Wells Federal Credit Union.

 Civil rights

 Her husband's Abraham Barksdale's crowning achievement was the desegregation of Springfield Public Schools.
 In Barksdale v.
 Springfield School Committee, a de facto segregation lawsuit, Abraham Barksdale and Mary Barksdale challenged the concept of racial isolation because the school a child attended was based on the neighborhood in which you lived.
 Barksdale won and Springfield Public Schools were desegregated in 1965.